 - Developer constraint: Magento development largely depends on expertise and experience and finding a good Magento developer experienced with a lot of elements and plugins and object-oriented programming expertise is really hard.

 - Hosting: Magento is not a self-hosted platform and you need to take third-party hosting service providing specific Magento ecommerce configuration.
 The shortcomings with hosting can translate into performance issues easily.

-- Time to market: Magento is a robust and very complex platform requiring a lot of customisation efforts and expertise for the ideal shopping experience to create.
+- Time to market: Magento is a robust and very complex platform requiring a lot of customization efforts and expertise for the ideal shopping experience to create.
 This enhances the development time for Magento ecommerce websites.